sharkbitme/stabbo_kb/README.md

 Once connected via serial the current options are:
 Select mode:
-w - check winkey + a-z combos, stopping for alt tab to check background stuff r - rapid mode, no stopping to alt + tab
+w - check defined combos, stopping for alt tab to check background stuff r - rapid mode, no stopping to alt + tab

 The W option will go through each winkey <a-z> combo, pausing after each and pressing alt + tab, then releasing tab,